Dr Alex

 About

 Beyond providing a technical foundation, the academic world also taught me the value of collaborative problem-solving, how to present complex ideas clearly, and to embrace feedback as a tool for improvement rather than criticism.
-Overall, a mindset well-suited to agile development and team-based software engineering.

 CV Preview